luca-hagen/HyperUNet/README.md

 HyperUNet

-Official implementation details will follow soon.
+More official implementation details will be released soon.
+At this stage, the repository provides the core architecture and all essential building blocks of HyperUNet.
+A cleaned and fully reproducible training pipeline is currently being prepared and will be added shortly.